EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

 -----------------------------------------------

 Single-molecule data analysis using *Deep-LASI* is carried out in an fully automatic way.
-However, for new experimental systems, e.g., when studying a new protein system with unknown folding behavior, it is highly advisable, to analyse the data step-wise by hand and inspect the recorded traces by eye.
+However, for new experimental systems, e.g., when studying a new protein system with unknown folding behavior, it is highly advisable, to not directly go for an automatic analysis but to analyse the data step-wise by hand and inspect the recorded traces by eye.

-The following section gives, therefore, an overview first on about how to use *Deep-LASI* manually to sort, categorize and prepare single-molecule data using the sub-GUI *Traces* (:numref:`trace_gui`) for later evaluation, e.g. by Hidden-Markov analysis, etc.
+The following section gives, therefore, an overview first on how to use *Deep-LASI* manually to sort, categorize and prepare single-molecule data using the sub-GUI *Traces* (:numref:`trace_gui`) for later evaluation, e.g. by Hidden-Markov analysis, etc. Automatic data evaluation is described in the separate section :ref:`auto-analysis`

 .. figure:: ./../figures/documents/Traces_Manual.png
    :width: 650